Montvydas/translatesubs/README.md

     translatesubs truncated.ass out.ass --to_lang es

-This will generate out.ass subtitle file, which can be imported in the VLC player via `Subtitles -> Add Subtitle File...`
+This will generate out.ass subtitle file, which can be imported in the VLC player via `Subtitles -> Add Subtitle File...` or simply dragged and dropped onto the VLC player.

 ## Use video file